VijayRod/demo/aks/servicemesh-istio/README.md

        1biii.
 The Istio service mesh architecture includes the proxy underpinning Istio, as shown here.
 2. The Istio custom resources installed by the add-on can be seen with `kubectl get crd -A | grep "istio.io"`.
 3. To view the ready status displayed in Envoy's access logs for a pod "hello", run `kubectl logs hello -c istio-proxy | grep "Envoy proxy is ready"`.
+4. You can find a sample application that is ideal for testing Istio's features on GitHub [here](https://github.com/istio/istio/tree/main/samples/bookinfo).